Passive Liveness Detection - Presentation Attack Detection

 Evaluating Passive Liveness Scores - Setting a Correct Threshold

-The result of the passive liveness algorithm is a score.
+The result of the passive liveness detection algorithm is a score.
 This is a value in the range 0 to 1.
 (Not to be mistaken with probability percentage, the behaviour here is nonlinear.)

 Passive Liveness Scores, Error Rates and Accuracy